cockroachdb/docs/src/current/v24.1/molt-fetch.md

 ### Fetch continuation

-If `molt fetch` fails while loading data into CockroachDB from intermediate files, it exits with an error message, fetch ID, and [continuation token](#list-active-continuation-tokens) for each table that failed to load on the target database.
+If MOLT Fetch fails while loading data into CockroachDB from intermediate files, it exits with an error message, fetch ID, and [continuation token](#list-active-continuation-tokens) for each table that failed to load on the target database.
 You can use this information to continue the process from the *continuation point* where it was interrupted.
 For an example, see [Continue fetch after encountering an error](#continue-fetch-after-encountering-an-error).

 Continuation is only possible under the following conditions: